 Authorized by the 35th Article of the 1864 Constitution of the Kingdom of Hawai‘i, King Kamehameha V established the Order of Kamehameha I by Royal Decree on April 11, 1865 at the ‘Iolani Palace.
 The Royal Decree was made with the endorsement of the King’s Privy Council of State and establishes the Order’s mission and authorizes the Order to carry out its kuleana, in perpetuity, as an institution of the Kingdom of Hawai‘i.

 The Mission of the Order, as stated in the Royal Decree, is to cultivate and develop among our People the feelings of honor and loyalty to our Kingdom, and its institutions.
 To confer honorary distinctions upon such of our People and foreigners as have rendered or may hereafter render to our Kingdom and People important services.

 In continuance of the Order’s mission to honor those who provide important services to our Kingdom and People, Māmalahoa established the Māmalahoa Award in 2010.
-This prestigious award is presented each year on Kamehameha Day (June 11) to an exemplary kāne for dedicated work in protecting, preserving and perpetuating the Hawaiian culture and Kingdom.
+This prestigious award is presented each year on Kamehameha Day (June 11) to an exemplary kāne for dedicated work and service in protecting, preserving and perpetuating the Hawaiian culture, Kingdom, and Sacred Places.
 In 2017 this honor was extended to wāhine as well.

 Paul Kevin Kea Neves – 2010